SeimiNomore/jlc-art.com/_pages/about.md

-> "I'm base on a true story." -J.L.
+> "I'm based on a true story." -J.L.
 Christian